jon-torres/Discord-bot-text-generator/README.md

 ## How to run

-Clone this repository or download it and run the bot.py in a terminal/console.
+Clone this repository or download it and run bot.py in a terminal/console.

 ```bash
   python3 bot.py